-- advance and foster in San Francisco the Christian Protestant religion, education, and charity; and - establish and maintain an evangelistic center and an associated training school in San Francisco for the better training of Christian workers and worshippers.46
+- advance and foster in San Francisco the Christian Protestant religion, education, and charity; and - establish and maintain an evangelistic center and an associated training school in San Francisco for the better training of Christian workers and worshippers.
+45

-The Foundation was established as separate and distinct from the Glide Memorial Church, whose sole purpose was to carry out the "spiritual purposes of the Glide Foundation."47 McPheeters describes the two entities as "entirely independent and separate organizations; the business of each is managed without interference from the other.
-While there is the strictest separation in the operation of the two organizations, they cooperate together in their work."48 This two-pronged structure was the result of research ordered by Glide and carried out by Dr. A.T.
-O'Rear, who surveyed churches and religious foundations throughout the country.49
+The Foundation was established as separate and distinct from the Glide Memorial Church, whose sole purpose was to carry out the "spiritual purposes of the Glide Foundation."
+McPheeters describes the two entities as "entirely independent and separate organizations; the business of each is managed without interference from the other.
+While there is the strictest separation in the operation of the two organizations, they cooperate together in their work."
+This two-pronged structure was the result of research ordered by Glide and carried out by Dr. A.T.
+O'Rear, who surveyed churches and religious foundations throughout the country.
+48

-Lizzie Glide organized the Board of Trustees of the Glide Foundation ("Board of Trustees", also referred to herein as the "Glide Foundation"), which first met in late 1929.50 The original board, appointed by the Pacific Annual Conference of the Methodist Episcopal Church, South, was composed of the following members:
+Lizzie Glide organized the Board of Trustees of the Glide Foundation, which first met on November 5, 1929.49 The original board, appointed by the Pacific Annual Conference of the Methodist Episcopal Church, South, was composed of the following members:

 - President: Rev. W.J.
 Sims, presiding elder of the San Francisco district of the Methodist Episcopal Church, South; - Vice President: Rev. F.W.
 Rollins of Fitzgerald Church, San Francisco; - Secretary: Rev. A.T.
-O'Rear, pastor of St. Paul's, San Jose; - Treasurer: Lizzie Glide; - Deaconess: Ethel Jackson, superintendent of Mary Elizabeth Inn; - J.W.
-Cotton, San Francisco businessman; - Rev. G.C.
-Emmons, pastor of St. Paul's, Fresno; - Chief Justice William H. Waste of the State Supreme Court; and
+O'Rear, pastor of St. Paul's, San Jose; - Treasurer: Lizzie Glide;